There are three elemental metals that are magnetic:

 There is also an entire category of magnets called “soft” magnets.
 These are often made with annealed iron or steel, which has been physically or chemically altered to reduce their hardness.
 And many of the softest metals known to us, such as lead, gold, and tin, are not ferromagnetic.

 Can metal detectors detect non-magnetic metals?

 Metal detectors will detect non-magnetic metals such as gold, silver, copper, and tin.
-Only ferromagnetic materials such as iron, cobalt, and nickel are attracted to magnetic fields strongly enough to be truly considered magnetic.
+Only ferromagnetic materials such as iron, cobalt, and nickel are attracted to magnetic fields strong enough to be truly considered magnetic.
 However, all metals can be placed into one of three categories:

-Paramagnetic and diamagnetic metals have very weak interactions with magnetic fields which cannot be observed by normal human senses but can be detected using metal detectors.
+Paramagnetic and diamagnetic metals have very weak interactions with magnetic fields, which cannot be observed by normal human senses but can be detected using metal detectors.

 Examples of ways to utilize magnetic metals